jtimon/lightning-rfc/02-peer-protocol.md

     - MUST include either a valid `shutdown_scriptpubkey` as required by `shutdown` `scriptpubkey`, or a zero-length `shutdown_scriptpubkey`.
   - otherwise:
     - MAY include a`shutdown_scriptpubkey`.
+  - if the chain specified in `chain_hash` is known to support multiple assets:
+	- MUST provide `asset_id` to identify what asset in the chain the channel will operate with.
+	- MAY provide `feeasset_id` to identify what asset in the chain the channel will pay on-chain fees with.
+	- MUST NOT provide an `feeasset_id` equal to `asset_id`.
+  - otherwise:
+	- MUST NOT provide neither `asset_id` nor `feeasset_id`.

 The sending node SHOULD:
   - set `to_self_delay` sufficient to ensure the sender can irreversibly spend a commitment transaction output, in case of misbehavior by the receiver.